jacksleight/statamic-memberbox/README.md

 > **Important:** This addon uses Statamic’s multi-user features, which are Pro only.
 Therefore this addon will only work with the Pro edition.

+## Who’s a Member?

+This addon defines a member as any user who has the roles and groups listed in the `statamic.users.new_user_roles` and `statamic.users.new_user_groups` config variables, as these are the roles and groups Statamic assigns to users who register themselves through the user register form.

 ## Features

 * A dedicated members section in the control panel that: